wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: Personalization forms are correctly initialized in database
 * Fix: Display of products in admin product gallery will display in the order admins want them to.
 * Change: Billing was accidentally referred to as shipping when billing state and region was a drop down.
 This has been fixed.
 * New: Added filter wpsc_uncategorized_product_category to change uncategorized section
+* New: New hook wpsc_coupon_add_top and wpsc_coupon_add_bottom for the add coupon section.
+* New: New hook  wpsc_element_is_visible to check and see if an element is visible.

 = 3.8.14.1 =